 High bather loads experienced in commercial and competitive pools can easily overwhelm traditional methods of filtration and disinfection.
-Many aquatic facilities are therefore coupling advanced technologies such as regenerative media filtration (RMF) and ultraviolet (UV) disinfection to tackle various operational, microbiological and environmental challenges, in an attempt to provide bathers with a safe and sustainable experience.
+Many aquatic facilities are therefore coupling advanced technologies such as regenerative media filtration (RMF) and ultraviolet (UV) disinfection to tackle various operational, microbiological and environmental challenges, in an attempt to support a safer and more sustainable experience.

 - Up to 90% in water savings